sunyatin/ASCEND/docs/ancient_DNA.md

 Running *ASCEND* will generate all output files in the *results/* directory, with prefix *test.**.
 The files of major interest are:

 - *test.png*
 This is a visual representation of the allele sharing decay curve.
 The blue points are the empirical values of the allele sharing correlation at each bin of genetic position (in cM).
 The red line is the single-factor exponential fit.
 Carefully check that the curve has decayed to 0, otherwise consider increasing `maxdis`.
-In the top-right corner, we report the estimated founder age (*T<sub>f</sub>*) in generations before present, with the confidence interval at 95%; as well as the estimated founder intensity (*I<sub>f</sub>*), reported in percents; and the NRMSD which is a measure of noisiness of the decay curve and a measure of fit quality. **The table of numerical values to re-plot the decay curve elsewhere can be found in *test.out* .**
+In the top-right corner, we report the estimated founder age (*T<sub>f</sub>*) in generations **before sampling**, with the confidence interval at 95%; as well as the estimated founder intensity (*I<sub>f</sub>*), reported in percents; and the NRMSD which is a measure of noisiness of the decay curve and a measure of fit quality. **The table of numerical values to re-plot the decay curve elsewhere can be found in *test.out* .**

 - *test.est*
 This is a text file with the various estimates.
 Excluding the header, the first line reports (in order) the jackknife mean estimate, the standard error, the lower bound of the confidence interval at 95%, the upper bound of the confidence interval at 95% of the founder age.
 Second line for founder intensity (in %).
 Third line for the NRMSD.